serhankars/cheatsheets/mongodb.md

 );
 </pre>

-How to create indexes with multiple fields in MongoDB?
+How to create an index with multiple fields in MongoDB?
 ---------------------
 <pre>
 db.movies.<b>createIndex</b>(